Modern History Playlist

 Prelims Strategy Tips

 Tribal revolts were among the earliest and most militant uprisings against British rule, landlords, moneylenders, and missionaries.
-They were rooted in defense of land, forests, culture, and autonomy.
+They were rooted in the defense of land, forests, culture, and autonomy —their entire way of life.

 Tribal revolts were among the earliest and most militant uprisings against British rule, landlords, moneylenders, and missionaries.
-They were rooted in defense of land, forests, culture, and autonomy.
+They were rooted in the defense of land, forests, culture, and autonomy —their entire way of life.

 Major Tribal Revolts in India